The American Revolution in South Carolina

 Siege of Savannah, GA

 British captured Savannah in late November of 1778.
-Gen. George Washington sent south Maj.
-Gen. Benjamin Lincoln to assume command of the southern forces from Gen. Robert Howe.
+General George Washington sent south Maj.
+Gen. Benjamin Lincoln to assume command of the southern forces from Maj.
+Gen. Robert Howe.
 He rushed 2,500 Continentals and SC Militia forces to the Beaufort District and encamped at Purrysburg.
-Gen. Prevost attacked SC and kept the Patriots on the run for most of the first half of 1779.
+British Brig.
+Gen. Augustine Prevost attacked SC and kept the Patriots on the run for most of the first half of 1779.
 By September, the Patriots were ready to go after Prevost, now in Savannah.
 Count D'Estaing arrived with some of the French fleet, but they made little diference.

 Oct.
 26, 1779